 Installing TWRP, rooting, or performing any of the procedures mentioned in this guide is risky.
 Make sure that you fully understand the risks involved and the instructions provided here before you proceed.

 TheCustomDroid.com or any of its members shall not be held responsible for any damage that happens to your Redmi K20 Pro/Xiaomi Mi 9T Pro during or after following this procedure.

 Ensure that you fulfill all the requirements stable below before you head over to the next step.

 - The bootloader of your Redmi K20 Pro/Xiaomi Mi 9T Pro must be unlocked.
 If not already unlocked, then follow the detailed insturctions here on how to do it.

 - It is extremely important to have a backup of your entire device.
 Although the instructions here wouldn’t wipe any data stored on the device, it is always wise to take a complete backup first hand in case anything goes sideways.
 If you need help, you may also refer to our guide on how to create a full backup of your data on Android devices.

 - In order to avoid any sudden shutdowns, make sure to keep your device charged to at least 50%.

-- The process also involves the use of Android SDK platform tools.
-Read our guide on how to install them on your Windows, Linux, or macOS PC.
+- The process also involves the use of Android SDK platform-tools like adb and fastboot.
+So make sure that you install them on your PC.